vseryakov/backendjs/README.md

       *In the Web client `web/js/bkjs.js`, if `Bkjs.scramble` is set to 1 then the secret is replaced by the BASE64_HMAC_SHA256(secret, login) automatically, no actual secret is ever saved or sent, only used in the login form.
 This is intended for Web apps not to store the actual secret anywhere in the memory or localStorage, for the backend this is still just a secret.*
-    - password based authentication, send cleartext `password` instead of the `secret`, make sure to use https, the backend will store a salt and SHA256 hash of the password.
-This method is inteded for Web app and will require sessions or access tokens for subsequent requests, the account signature secret is never returned by the backend.

   Example:

             /account/add?name=test&login=test@test.com&secret=fc4f33bd07a4e6c8e&gender=f&phone=1234567
-            /account/add?name=test&login=test@test.com&password=test123&gender=f&phone=1234567

   How to make an account as admin